rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_L01_Agile_Planning_and_Portfolio_Management_with_Azure_Boards.md

     > **Note**: Alternatively, you can access the project page directly by navigating to the [<https://dev.azure.com/>`<your-Azure-DevOps-account-name>`/Agile%20Planning%20and%20Portfolio%20Management%20with%20Azure%20Boards) URL, where the `<your-Azure-DevOps-account-name>` placeholder, represents your account name.

-1. Click the cogwheel icon labeled **Project settings** located in the lower left corner of the page to open the **Project settings** page.
+1. Click the cogwheel icon labelled **Project settings** located in the lower left corner of the page to open the **Project settings** page.

     ![Azure DevOps project window.
 Click on "Project settings" option](images/m1/project_settings_v1.png)